Heating & Cooling

-Check the cord for cracks and make sure the plug isn't broken.
+Check the cord for cracks and make sure the plug isn’t broken, this includes any space heater extension cord you use.
 When plugging in, make sure the connection is secure.
-Loose connections can be a fire hazard.
+Loose connections can be a fire hazard and are inherently dangerous.
 If the cord or plug is frayed or damaged, do not use the space heater.

 Don’t Leave Space Heater Unattended